 Still, the to-do lists seem never-ending, and the past few weeks have taught me a lot about organizing a move smoothly.
 Some lessons I have learned the hard way are easy to apply to moving not just to another neighborhood, but to another country.
 Perhaps those facing a distance of 1,200 kilometers from their old home can learn a little from my mistakes.

-If you are planning to relocate to another country, you need more even more in-depth knowledge than a crash course in tenancy law, brokerage agreements, or mortgage redemption.
+If you are planning to relocate to another country, you need more in-depth knowledge than a crash course in tenancy law, brokerage agreements, or mortgage redemption can provide.

 Your amazing adventures abroad usually start with some good old-fashioned bureaucracy.
 Is your passport or travel document still valid?
 Can you use the driving license from your home country to rent a car in your new destination?